Former Tyco CEO Kozlowski denied parole

-NEW YORK (Reuters) - Dennis Kozlowski, the former Tyco International CEO whose $6,000 shower curtain made him a symbol of corporate greed, was denied parole this week, New York’s Department of Corrections said on Thursday.
+NEW YORK, April 5 (Reuters) - Dennis Kozlowski, the former Tyco International CEO whose $6,000 shower curtain made him a symbol of corporate greed, was denied parole this week, New York’s Department of Corrections said on Thursday.

 Kozlowski, 65, is serving a sentence of 8-1/3 to 25 years for looting Tyco International of more than $100 million.
 He has been behind bars for more than six years.